Skip to main content

 Example: Figma + Unblock

-The official Figma MCP server gives AI tools access to your designs — layout structure, colors, typography, spacing, and screenshots.
+The official Figma MCP server gives AI tools access to your designs — layout structure, colors, typography, spacing, variables, and screenshots.
 It returns design data, not HTML or CSS.
 The AI translates that data into Unblock blocks and styles.

-Connect both servers in your MCP client config:
+Connect both servers in your MCP client config

 {